bwt2/keep-alive-ros2/README.md

 ## About
 ROS 2 snippet, requests estop service if listener doesn't receive any topic updates from talker after a certain timeout.
-Beta test for keep-alive estop mechanism for SIRI.
+Beta test for keep-alive estop mechanism for Sydney Interplanetary Rover Initiative (SIRI).

 ## Manual setup
 Assuming `ros-humble-desktop` is installed, run: